coderabbitai/coderabbit-docs/docs/platforms/platforms.md

 sidebar_position: 1
 ---

 CodeRabbit supports various Git platforms to provide code review for your repositories.
-For the cloud-hosted Git platforms, you can [login][login] to CodeRabbit and adding your repositories.
+For the cloud-hosted Git platforms, you can [login][login] to CodeRabbit and add your repositories.
 The following platforms are supported:

 ## GitHub